al6x/micon/readme.md

 This example is more complicated and requires about 3-7 minutes.

 Let's pretend that we are building an Ultimate Framework, the RoR Killer.
 There will be lot's of modules and dependencies, let's see how Micon can eliminate them.
+There will be only two components: router, request.
-There will be two steps, at the first we'll build it as usual, and at the second refactor it using Micon.
+Let's build it in two steps, at the first we'll build it as usual, and at the second refactor it using Micon.

-There will be following components: router, request.
+First step, building our framework **without Micon**.

 ``` ruby
 # setting load paths